dev-protocol/initto/src/posts/deep-dive-khaos.md

 Public Signature is a string encrypted by Json Web Tokens.
 Information used for encryption is open, so all of us can generate and decrypt it.
 In other words, secret information is not included in Public Signature at all, and it can be open to public.
 With Khaos, you can save your secret information with Public Signature as a key, and make use of it only inside Khaos instance.

-Public Signature is the same as decrypted "sender’s Ethereum account address" from "the following JSON string."
+Public Signature is the same as encrypted "the following JSON string" by "sender's Ethereum account address."

 ```json
 {